Game | Players | Level | Description |

 By Howard Fosdick © BestFreeNewGames.com

 Most experts believe the Chinese invented playing cards in about the 9th century AD.
-The new woodblock printing technology developed at that time made them feasible.
+The woodblock printing technology developed at that time made them feasible.

 Over the next several centuries cards spread to middle eastern societies in Persia, Arabia, and Egypt.
 They didn't arrive in Europe until later; the first recorded reference to playing cards there appears in the 1300s in the Spanish peninsula.